LeJoW/Ks-hyphenation/README.md

 ## Supported languages

-The app supports now three languages :
+The app supports one single language :

--   French
--   English
 -   Latin

 ## Go it&nbsp;!